wp-plugins/flyzoo/readme.txt

 Currently we don't offer free live chat plans, but our subscriptions are incredibly affordable!

-Get the best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
+The best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
-Cancel, upgrade or downgrade your chat subscription at any time.
+Cancel, upgrade or downgrade your subscription at any time.

 All plans are discounted up to 33% for yearly subscriptions!